The index of the cosmological horizon and the area-charge-inequality: Proof of the Main Results

 At the same time, the equality on the Cauchy-Schwarz inequality implies $|E|^2=\langle E, \nu\rangle^2$ and $E=c\nu$ for some function $c=\langle E, \nu\rangle$.
 In another direction, the equality on H\"older's estimate gives us that $\langle E, \nu\rangle$ is constant.
 So,

 \end{proof}

 {\bf Acknowledgments}.
-The author thanks Vanderson Lima for many helpful discussions.
-I also want to thank Lucas Ambrozio for his valuable advices and suggestions in this work.
-N. Pinheiro would like to express her gratitude to Professors Patricia Guidolin, Evandro Manica, Roberto Crist\'ov\~ao, and Dagoberto Rizzotto for their support.
-I also want to thank the Instituto de Matem\'atica e Estatı\'istica of Universidade Federal do Rio Grande do Sul (UFRGS) for the hospitality, where the research in this paper was developed.
-N. Pinheiro was partially supported by Funda\c c\~ao Arthur Bernardes-Instituto Serrapilheira Professor Vanderson Lima grant ``How to detect black holes via geometric inequalities?''.
+I would like to thank Detang Zhou, Lucas Ambrozio, Vanderson Lima, Ernani Ribeiro Jr., and Alcides de Carvalho Jr. for their valuable suggestions in this work.
+I would like to express my gratitude to Professors Patricia Guidolin, Evandro Manica, Roberto Crist\'ov\~ao, and Dagoberto Rizzotto for their support.
+I also want to thank the Instituto de Matem\'atica e Estatística of Universidade Federal do Rio Grande do Sul (UFRGS) for the hospitality, where the research in this paper was developed, and I was partially supported by Funda\c c\~ao Arthur Bernardes-Instituto Serrapilheira Professor Vanderson Lima grant ``How to detect black holes via geometric inequalities?''.